andres-bonilla/movie-BASE/README.md

 ## 🌐 Demo
 You can try out the live demo of the site [here](https://moviebase-cph2.onrender.com).

-## License
+## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.📜
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---